 Many academic papers (e.g., Izvorsky, 1997; Altman et al., 2005; Covitz and Han, 2005; Acharya et al., 2007) have demonstrated that negative economic cycles and high default periods carry with them higher loss-given-default expectations than if the probability of default (PD) and recovery rate variables were considered stochastic but independent.
 However, at the same time, these studies rarely use data about ultimate recoveries (i.e., the total amount recovered after a sufficiently long recovery period typically set equal to one or two years) and were never applied to retail portfolios.
 The recoveries considered in these studies were generally the ones that occur during the days immediately after the default event.
 However, banks need to use ultimate recoveries when estimating LGD for regulatory capital purposes and this can lead to significantly different conclusions than those reported in prior studies.

+Criteria for the quantification of LGD are described in paragraph 468 of the Framework Document.
+These criteria specify that LGD cannot be less than the long-run default-weighted average loss given default calculated based on the average economic loss of all observed defaults within the data source for that type of facility or pool.
 In addition, a bank must take into account the potential for the LGD of the facility/pool to be higher than the default-weighted average during a period when credit losses are substantially higher than average.
 However, it is also stated that for certain types of exposures, loss severities may not exhibit such cyclical variability and LGD estimates may not differ materially (or possibly at all) from the long-run default-weighted average.